-International coverage is, arguably, the most important product of business school PR departments.
-Not only does international recognition build the brand at a much larger scale, coverage can also be used to reach new markets for student recruitment, to promote new courses and to showcase global alumni, amongst many other things.
+International media coverage is one of the goals which business school PR departments can target with their PR campaigns.
+Not only does international recognition build a school’s brand at a much larger scale, international coverage can also be used to reach new markets for student recruitment, promote new courses, and showcase successful alumni, among other things.

-One key way to capitalise on this is to arrange media interviews for travelling faculty.
-High volumes of professors will travel throughout the year from longer stretches of time to shorter stops, perhaps for events and conferences.
-Setting aside half an hour in their schedule to meet with a journalist can result in impactful coverage and foster a great new international journalist contact for the whole PR department to use.
+However, professors still need to travel throughout the year from longer stretches of time to shorter stops, perhaps for events and conferences.
+Also, in-person events and conferences are increasing in numbers again, allowing faculty members the opportunity to meet with journalists face-to-face.
+Setting aside half an hour to meet with a journalist can result in impactful coverage and foster a great new international journalist contact for the whole PR department to use.

-In the past, BlueSky Education PR has organised these types of meetings for a vast number of professors in areas all around the globe, including China, India, Indonesia and the US.
-These have ranged from interviews with new Deans to faculty speaking about international partnerships and research to marketing teams discussing overseas student recruitment and more in-between.
+BlueSky Education has organised these types of meeting for a number of professors in regions all around the world, including China, India, Indonesia, and the US.
+These have ranged from interviews with new Deans to faculty speaking about international partnerships and research to marketing teams discussing overseas student recruitment, and more in-between.

 Be creative in reaching out

-Once you’ve secured a good new contact – great!
-This person is likely to be happy for you to call upon them again if they have had a good experience working with you.
-In order to maintain that status, check in with them, ask if you can help with any existing articles and be sure to pitch relevant and timely stories to them.
-These are important steps to take as you create a global network of journalist contacts.
+Once you have secured a good new contact maintain a good relationship with this person.
+They will be likely to be happy for you to call upon them again if they have had a good experience working with you.
+In order to maintain this good relationship, check in with them every so often.
+Ask if they are working on any upcoming article that you can help with and be sure to pitch relevant stories to them when they arise.
+These are important steps to take to ensure you build a global network of international journalist contacts.

-The more work you put in to pitching relevant journalists and forming relationships with them, the better for your faculty.
+The more work you put in to pitching relevant journalists and forming positive working relationships with them, the more media opportunities your faculty will be able to be a part of.
 Carrying out thorough research is hugely important and, often, time-consuming but can make all the difference to your international coverage reach.